 15 August 2017

-This Bill would make Personal, Social, Health and Economic education (PSHE) a statutory requirement in all state-funded schools in England.
-It requires PSHE to include Sex and Relationships Education (SRE) and education on ending violence against women and girls, and it sets out training and guidance for teachers and inspectors on how PSHE/SRE should be delivered and evaluated.
+The bill would make Personal, Social, Health and Economic (PSHE) education a statutory requirement for all state-funded schools, and it would ensure PSHE includes Sex and Relationships Education (SRE) and education on ending violence against women and girls.
+It also sets out requirements for teacher training and ongoing professional development, plus guidance on how PSHE and SRE should be delivered and inspected.
+The aim is to provide clearer rule-making around PSHE/SRE across schools and inspectorate practice.

 Generated 21 February 2026